CJ Carella's WitchCraft: System

 WitchCraft was the first Unisystem game published.
 Like all Unisystem games, WitchCraft uses a point-buy system to generate characters.
-Points are then spent on Attributes, Skills, Qualities and Metaphysics.
-Drawbacks can then be used to gain extra points.
+After choosing a Character Type which grants Character Points, points are then spent on Attributes, Skills, Qualities and Metaphysics.
+Drawbacks can be taken to gain extra points.

-Attributes represent the character's main six abilities, which in this case are three physical attributes: Strength, Dexterity, Constitution; and three mental attributes: Intelligence, Perception, Willpower.
-Characters also have a variety of skills, and Qualities and Drawbacks to give the character added perks or faults (respectively).
-Other Qualities and Drawbacks are of a Supernatural sort and are used to designate a character as a particular type of character (Gifted, Bast, Spirit, and so on) or detail what sort of magic they can do.
+Six attributes represent the character's innate abilities, which in this case are three physical attributes: Strength, Dexterity, Constitution; and three mental attributes: Intelligence, Perception, Willpower.
+Characters may also take have a variety of skills, and Qualities and Drawbacks to give the character added advantages or faults.
+Supernatural Qualities and Drawbacks are used to designate a particular type of character (Gifted, Bast, Spirit, and so on) or detail what sort of magic a character can do.

-Actions are resolved by adding together a player's relevant attribute and skill to a ten-sided die roll and any modifiers for difficulty; if the total is nine or greater, the action succeeds.
+Actions are resolved by adding together a player's relevant attribute and skill to the result of a ten-sided die roll, adding any modifiers for difficulty.
+If the total is nine or greater, the action succeeds.
+WitchCraft, like all Unisystem games, is considered quite dangerous in combat.

-Supplements
+The game also includes several different types of supernatural power, including necromancy, psychic powers, divine inspiration, and spellcasting, each using their own distinct rules system.
+Characters can boost their magical arts with mystical energy called essence, which can be gathered through rituals, and by drawing on the essence created by times, places and things of power (e.g., by casting with a talisman while standing inside a pentacle at midnight on the equinox).

+Publications

+WitchCraft was initially advertised under the name The Craft, before it was released as WitchCraft in July 1996.
+The second edition was titled CJ Carella's WitchCraft.
+Four supplements were published for the game: